 The Ivy Private Network is intended to distribute funds to the bank accounts of intended recipients through the use of private contracts.
 This will allow participating financial institutions and intermediaries to stake their participation using a private Token (IVYB).

 According to the white paper, “When fully developed, IVYB are anticipated to be asset-backed tokens that reflect Ivy Private Network account holders that have fiat reserves capable of clearing transactions to the Ivy Network”.

 *NB: In the diagram below, IVY tokens are referred to as IVYA.

 Make sure you thoroughly research any cryptocurrency before buying.
 Not only are digital currencies notoriously volatile, they’re also highly complicated assets.
 There are several factors that can impact a coin’s price, so you need to be fully aware of the risks involved before spending any of your funds.

 If you’re thinking of buying IVY, consider the following:

 - Supply.
-According to CoinMarketCap, at time of writing (September 2018) the circulating supply of IVY was 300,199,658, out of a total supply of 1,610,924,200.
+According to CoinMarketCap, at the time of writing in September 2018, the circulating supply of IVY was 300,199,658, out of a total supply of 1,610,924,200.
 Check out the Ivy Project website for a breakdown of how those tokens have been distributed.

 - Limited availability.
 As a relatively new coin, Ivy is only listed on a handful of exchanges.
 While this could have a negative impact on the current level of demand for the coin, it also means there’s potential for increased demand should IVY gain listings on larger, more popular exchanges.